Understanding Cluster Operations¶

 - Cluster Labels: A list of comma-separated labels to uniquely identify the cluster.
 This is a mandatory field.

-- For more information on the rest of the parameters, refer to Configuring Clusters and Modifying Cluster Configuration for more information.
+- For more information on the rest of the parameters, see Configuring Clusters and Managing Clusters.

 Click Save to create the new cluster.

 How to Clone a Cluster¶

 Cloning may be preferable to creating a new cluster in many cases since most of the fields will be copied from an existing cluster.

 To clone a cluster, click the ellipse icon listed against the cluster.

 Select Clone from the list of options as shown in the following figure.

 The Clone a Cluster page is displayed.
 Enter a new label for the cluster.
-Do the required modifications and click Save to clone the cluster.
+Make the required modifications and click Save to clone the cluster.
 The label is the only mandatory field to be changed when you clone a cluster.